w3c/webextensions/proposals/secure-storage.md

 });
 ```

 The authentication array is optional.
-If omitted, the secret is available without biometrics but is still stored in the hardware backed location.
+If omitted, the secret is available without the need for any of the recognised auth methods but is still stored in the hardware backed location.

 **browser.secureStorage.retrieve**